 Ogano Deer Park is a small animal park on the site of Oshika shrine, more commonly known as the biker’s shrine.
 Ogano is named for the deer in the area, it quite literally means “small deer field”.
 Ironically, the area is not that well known for its deer, but is best known as a biker friendly town.
 They have signs all over the rural and picturesque town welcoming bikers.

 Ogano Deer Park

 You can feed the deer for just 50 yen.
 It is self service.
 There is a box with the deer feed in it.
-And a money box beside it to insert your 50 yen.
+And also a money box beside it to insert your 50 yen.
 Along the side of the fence near the main gate, there is an area with homemade feeding shoots that you can slide the feed down.
-Or you can throw it in through the fence.
+Alternatively, you can throw it in through the fence.

 There really isn’t much in the deer park itself.
 There is a small playground between the deer park and the shrine with swings and a slide.

 The area is quite pretty throughout the seasons.